DanielMartensson/Open-SAE-J1939/README.md

 ![a](https://raw.githubusercontent.com/DanielMartensson/Open-SAE-J1939/main/Src/Documentation/Pictures/Project%20structure.png)

-# Working example how the structure of Open SAE J1939
+# A Working example how the structure of Open SAE J1939 is done

-This flow chart in code how this Open SAE J1939 library working.
+This flow chart in code how Open SAE J1939 library is working.
 This example demonstrates how to send a request and get an answer.

 - Step 1: `ECU X` is going to send a `PGN` to `ECU Y`.
 Interpret `PGN` as a function code. https://github.com/DanielMartensson/Open-SAE-J1939/blob/4297cff44107e5278f120243cb9a611eafe8c42f/Src/SAE_J1939/SAE_J1939-71_Application_Layer/Request_ECU_Identification.c#L18-L20